 Keep These 7 Tips in Mind When Identifying and Developing Future Leaders:

-Decide What Roles, Talents Matter Most
+1. Decide What Roles, Talents Matter Most for Future Leaders

-Don’t Sleep on Soft Skills
+2. Don’t Sleep on Soft Skills

-Keep an Eye Out for Raised Hands
+3. Keep an Eye Out for Raised Hands

 What do you want the company to look like in five years—or ten?
 Keep that in mind when you’re listing out leadership traits and competencies.

-Once you know what roles you’re looking to backfill, it’s time to identify high-potential people.
+Once you know what roles you’re looking to develop, it’s time to identify high-potential people.
 While it may be tempting to look for fresh faces outside the company walls, the better succession planning strategy is to stack your leadership deck with internal talent.

-After all, your current roster is already armed with the institutional knowledge of processes, systems, structure, and culture to hit the ground running.
+After all, your current roster is already armed with the institutional knowledge of processes, systems, structure and culture to hit the ground running.
 Plus, it costs less to promote from within.

-Try Predictive Assessment
+6. Try Predictive Assessment

 No matter the endeavor, if your leadership team isn’t on board with your plans, disaster is likely on the horizon.
 Make sure any future leaders you’ve identified for succession aren’t about to walk to plank.
 Get sign off from your leadership team on your succession planning strategy well before you put it into action.

-Amp Up Training
+8. Amp Up Training

-Don’t wait until your Chief Financial Officer for the last decade announces his retirement to start training his replacement.
+Don’t wait until your Chief Financial Officer (CFO) for the past decade announces his retirement to start training his replacement.
 Skip the headaches and get a head start.
 As soon as you have a successor in mind, get them into regular meetings, job shadowing and any formal leadership training your organization offers.